chrisEsk/chrisesk.github.io/docs/src/jobs.md

 **Costa Rica ― 2019**

-Developed from scratch the app and backend for Importaciónes Lapa, using **Ionic, Typescript, Rxjs and Parse-server**.
+Developed from scratch the app and backend for Importaciónes Lap, using **Ionic, Typescript, Rxjs and Parse-server**.
 Importaciones Lapa is Costa Rica's distributor for the worldwide renown Total Lubricants brand.
 This app takes orders daily from gas stations and oil centers all over the country, demanding 24/7 availability.